 Instead, carefully water just your orchid roots and potting media whenever you water your orchids.
 You can do this in one of two ways.
 You can bring your orchid pots to your kitchen sink.
 Pour cups of lukewarm water into the pot directly, only wetting the roots and potting media.
 Allow the excess water to run out of the pot into the sink.

-You can also prepare a shallow bucket of lukewarm water for your orchid.
+You can also prepare a shallow basin or container of lukewarm water for your orchid.
 This is the method I use most often.
 Place the orchid pot in the bucket or basin of water for several minutes.
 This allows the potting media and roots to soak and absorb the water.

 Another thing you can do to prevent crown rot in your orchids is ensure they have good air circulation.
-Proper air circulation is essential to prevent both crown rot and root rot.
+Proper air circulation is essential to prevent both crown rot and root rot in orchids.

 In warmer weather, you can set your orchids outdoors.
 Let the breezes provide natural air circulation around your orchid plants.